lsst-dm/dm_dev_guide/development/docs/rst_styleguide.rst

 Internal Links to Labels
 ------------------------

-Any content block can be labelled.
+Any content block can be labeled.
 For example, to give a section the label ``making-labels``, we write:

 .. code-block:: rst